Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Methods

 An interference device is shown schematically in Figure~\ref{fig:interferometer}.
-The top gates are charged to a negative voltage sufficient to fully deplete the underlying electron layer.
-At high magnetic fields as prescribed for 5/2 filling factor (filling factor $\nu$ being the ratio of the electron areal density to the magnetic flux density), the currents carrying the excitations of the fractional quantum Hall state will travel along the edge of these depleted areas, surrounding an area of the bulk filling factor $\nu$.
-The important principal physical property of the interferometer device is two separated locations where these edge currents are brought in proximity (marked 1 and 2 in the Figure).
+The top gates are charged to a negative voltage sufficient to deplete the underlying electron layer.
+At high magnetic fields as prescribed for filling factor $\nu=5/2$ or $7/2$ (filling factor $\nu$ being the ratio of the electron areal density to the magnetic flux density), the currents carrying the excitations of the fractional quantum Hall state will travel along the edge of these depleted areas, surrounding an area of the bulk filling factor $\nu$.
+The important principal physical property of the interferometer device is two separated locations where these edge currents are brought in proximity of one another.
 At these points backscattering from one edge to the other can occur, and with this backscattering two different current paths are established that can interfere, as shown by the dashed lines in the schematic.
-The one path encircles the area marked A in the schematic, and changes in the magnetic flux number within area A or changes in the particle number within area A will cause phase accumulation for that path (the Aharonov--Bohm and statistical phase contributions).
-Interference of that path and the one not entering the area A produce oscillations in the resistance measured across the interference device.
-The voltages on the top gates can be adjusted to promote backscattering (gates marked $V_b$) and to change the enclosed area A (gates marked $V_s$).
-The separation of the backscattering top gates, distance marked $d_g$ in Figure~\ref{fig:interferometer}, is sufficiently large that for nominal voltages on $V_b$ the backscattering is weak, an important feature to maintain the 5/2 fractional Hall state contiguously from outside to inside the active area A of the interferometer.
-Note also that area A is ultimately the area which is enclosed by the edge states in the quantized Hall systems, and not the lithographic area.
+The one path encircles the area marked $A$ in the schematic, and changes in the magnetic flux number within area $A$ or changes in the particle number within area $A$ will cause phase accumulation for that path (the Aharonov--Bohm and statistical phase contributions).
+Interference of that path and the one not entering the area $A$ produce oscillations in the resistance measured across the interference device.
+The voltages on the top gates can be adjusted to promote backscattering (gates marked $V_b$) and to change the enclosed area $A$ (gates marked $V_s$).
+The separation of the backscattering top gates, distance marked $d_g$ in Figure~\ref{fig:interferometer}, is sufficiently large that for nominal voltages on $V_b$ the backscattering is weak, an important feature to maintain the 5/2 fractional Hall state contiguously from outside to inside the active area $A$ of the interferometer.
+Note also that area $A$ is ultimately the area which is enclosed by the edge states in the quantized Hall systems, and not the lithographic area.
 The location of the edge states is determined electrostatically and can be modified by the applied gate voltages.
-Although the lithographic area is several square microns, the active area A is typically less than one square micron.
-In one interferometer device type a small dot is placed centrally in the area A and is accessed by an air-bridge that extends over one of the side gates marked $V_s$ in Figure~\ref{fig:interferometer}.
-Although such type b devices (i.e. those with a top central gate) are present in several of the samples used in this study, the central gate was kept grounded for all the measurements and preparations for the purposes of obtaining the data presented in this paper.
-Also shown are electron micrographs of the interferometers.